Script Basics¶

 File Location¶

-Scripts are organized by scene/map in the assets/scripts/ directory:
+Scripts are organized by scene/map in the directory specified by the SCRIPTS_DIRECTORY setting (default: assets/data/scripts/):

 File Organization Tips¶